w4csn/wl2kpi/README.md

 Installs the following:

-	a. paclink-unix to format e-mail
+	* paclink-unix to format e-mail
-	b. postfix for the mail transfer agent
+	* postfix for the mail transfer agent
-	c. dovecot, imap e-mail server
+	* dovecot, imap e-mail server
-	d. hostapdd to enable a Raspberry Pi 3 to be a virtual access point
+	* hostapdd to enable a Raspberry Pi 3 to be a virtual access point
-	e. dnsmasq to allow connecting to the Raspbery Pi when it is not connected to a network
+	* dnsmasq to allow connecting to the Raspbery Pi when it is not connected to a network
-	f. nodejs to host the control page for paclink-unix
+	* nodejs to host the control page for paclink-unix
-	g. iptables to enable NAT
+	* iptables to enable NAT

 Special recognition
 Thanks goes out to k4gbb and n7nix, their scripts and code provided me with the basics to understanding